grzesiek/git_compound/README.md

 GitCompound will also process similar manifests found in required components in hierarchical way.

+## Commands

+    gitcompound build [ manifest ]
+      -- builds project from manifest

+      If manifest is not specified it uses `Compoundfile` or `.gitcompound` if present

+    gitcompound update [ manifest ]
+      -- updates current project

+    gitcompound check [ manifest ]
+      -- detects circular depenencies, conflicting dependencies
+      and checks for name constraints

+    gitcompound show [ manifest ]
+      -- prints structure of project

+    gitcompound help
+      -- prints help

 ## License

 This is free software licensed under MIT license